-Common names: The Christmas Palm is also known as Manila Palm, Kerpis Palm, Adonidia Palm, Dwarf Royal Palm, and Veitchia Palm.
+|Common names:||Christmas Palm, Manila Palm, Kerpis Palm, Adonidia Palm, Dwarf Royal Palm, Veitchia Palm.|

 |Origin:||Native to the small islands of the Philippines located north of Malaysia and Indonesia.|

 The Christmas Palm has smooth slender grey trunk that is slightly swollen at the base and ringed with old leaf scars.
 The Christmas Palm may be used alone or may also be planted in groups of two or three.

 Bright green crownshaft supports a crown of 10-12 pinnate, or feather-shaped, fronds.
 Short crownshaft is about 3ft long.
 Leaves are glossy, strongly arched, grow to a length of 5 feet with sharp-edged leaflets that are up to 2 feet long by 2 inches wide.

 In December flowers are followed by green oval fruits that turn bright red as they ripe.
 Berrie-like fruits are 1 inch long and 1/5 inch wide.
 They hang in clusters looking like Christmas ornament, therefore palm’s common name is Christmas Palm.

 Christmas Palm is not considered cold hardy and will not tolerate frost well.
-It can tolerate cold temperatures only down to 30F for a short period of time.
-It is great for growing in USDA Zones 10a (30 to 35 F) to 11 (above 40 F).
+It can tolerate cold temperatures only down to 35F for a short period of time.
+It is great for growing in USDA Zones 10b (35 to 40 F) to 11 (above 40 F).

-Water Req: Moderate.
+It likes full sun but can also grow in broken shade.
 The Christmas Palm is moderately salt tolerant prefers moist well drained soil.
 To avoid root rot don’t let it sit in water.
 It can tolerate drought for a short time when mature enough.

-Maintenance: Easy to Moderate.
 It does not require much maintenance.
 The only thing you need to do is to remove old dead leaves to keep it looking neat.
 To prevent nutritional deficiency, apply good quality palm fertilizer that has continuous release formula twice a year during growing season.